stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 to my work I flung down pick, shovel, and bag; taking my machete from the latter and commencing to clear away underbrush.
 It was a weary task, and now and then I felt a curious shiver as some perverse gust of wind arose to hamper my motion with a skill approaching deliberateness.
-At times it seemed as if a half-tangible force were pushing me back as I worked&mdash;almost as if the air thickened in front of me, or as if formless hands tugged at my wrists.
+At times it seemed as if a half-tangible force were pushing me back as I worked--almost as if the air thickened in front of me, or as if formless hands tugged at my wrists.
 My energy seemed used up without producing adequate results, yet for all that I made some progress.

   By afternoon I had clearly perceived that, toward the northern end of the mound, there was a slight bowl-like depression in the root-tangled earth.
 While this might mean nothing, it would be a good place to begin when I reached the digging stage, and I made a mental note of it.
-At the same time I noticed another and very peculiar thing&mdash;namely, that the Indian talisman swinging from my neck seemed to behave oddly at a point about seventeen feet southeast of the suggested bowl.
+At the same time I noticed another and very peculiar thing--namely, that the Indian talisman swinging from my neck seemed to behave oddly at a point about seventeen feet southeast of the suggested bowl.
 Its gyrations were altered whenever I happened to stoop around that point, and it tugged downward as if attracted by some magnetism in the soil.
 The more I noticed this,